ricowg/APP-Design-Project/README/README.md

 ```
 #### Database Schema

-The following information is stored in the `user` table:
+The following information is then stored in the `user` table:

 | Column Name             |Data Type| Description                     |
 |-------------------------|---------|---------------------------------|